stefanprodan/WebApiThrottle/README.md

 ### Attribute-based rate limiting with ThrottlingFilter and EnableThrottlingAttribute

 As an alternative to the ThrottlingHandler, ThrottlingFilter does the same thing but allows custom rate limits to be specified by decorating Web API controllers and actions with EnableThrottlingAttribute.
-Be aware that when a request is processed ThrottlingHandler executes early before the http controller dispatcher, there for is preferable to the ThrottlingFilter that needs a controller context to function.
+Be aware that when a request is processed, the ThrottlingHandler executes before the http controller dispatcher in the [Web API request pypeline](http://www.asp.net/posters/web-api/asp.net-web-api-poster-grayscale.pdf), therefore it is preferable that you always use the handler instead of the filter when you don't need the features that the ThrottlingFilter provides.

-Setup the filter as you would with ThrottlingHandler:
+Setup the filter as you would the ThrottlingHandler:

 ``` cs
 config.Filters.Add(new ThrottlingFilter()